Memorable Football Games – VI

 • FB Bob "Pogo" Davenport leaped into the end zone early in the first quarter.

-• MSU QB Earl Morrall (who later played for the undefeated 1982 Dolphins) hit TB Clarence Peaks for a 13y TD to tie in the second quarter.
+• MSU QB Earl Morrall (who later played for the undefeated 1972 Dolphins) hit TB Clarence Peaks for a 13y TD to tie the score in the second quarter.

 • After a scoreless third stanza, Peaks threw a 67y TD to E John "Thunder" Lewis for a 14-7 MSU lead.

-• But Ronnie Knox, directing Henry "Red" Sanders' single wing attack from his TB position, led the Bruins 55y to paydirt in just five plays.
+• But Ronnie Knox, directing Henry "Red" Sanders' single wing attack from his tailback position, led the Bruins 55y to paydirt in just five plays to tie the score at 14.

-• With 5:00 showing on the clock, the Spartans began their countermarch into enemy territory.
-However, star K-FB Gerry Planutis missed a 40y try.
+• With 5:00 showing on the clock in the fourth quarter, the Spartans began their countermarch into enemy territory.
+However, star K-FB Gerry Planutis missed a 40y field goal try.

 Rules of the day prohibited signaling plays or formations from the sidelines.

-• There was no safety awarded for intentional grounding in the end zone, but the Bruins were now on their 1.
+• There was no safety awarded for intentional grounding in the end zone, but the Bruins were now on their one.

 • Knox quick-kicked to the middle of the field but another penalty, for interfering with the receiver, gave MSU a first down on the 25 with less than 2:00 left.